 A US Marines public relations official said when contacted by Mainichi Shimbun that inherent risks come with any military aircraft and that efforts would be made to institute safety and prevention measures in order to secure a high level of safety.

 Referring to the Osprey accident rate, Japan’s Chief Cabinet Secretary Yoshihide Suga said during a press conference today, as quoted by Mainichi Shimbun, "There are accidents that occur not because of problems with the aircraft itself, but due to maintenance or pilot errors.
+It is inappropriate to assess the safety of an aircraft by looking just at its accident rate; it should be treated as just one index of safety."

 A US V-22 Osprey military aircraft has been destroyed after a hard landing in Syria, injuring two service members on Thursday.
 The aircraft that was operating in support of the on-going Operation Inherent Resolve mission against ISIS forces suffered a “hard landing,” a defense official confirmed to